-12. Sales to or from any railroad, telephone, electric, gas, pipeline or other utility company.
+12. Sales to or from any railroad, telephone, electric, gas,

 13. Sales to or from any church, lodge, parochial school, benevolent, fraternal, educational institution or any other legal tax exempt organization.

 14. Sales to or by administrator.
 Sales can be used in some instances with written authorization from Department of Revenue.
 Executors, guardians, receivers or trustees in bankruptcy, decrees and referees.